Chromium OS Local Trybots

 The local trybot allows you to emulate a buildbot run on your local machine with a set of your changes.
 The changes are patched to tip of tree (TOT).
-It supports running of paladin and full buildbot configurations.
+They should be very similar to remote tryjobs in most regards.

 For Google developers, please also take a look at the Remote Trybot documentation.